keisku/gmon/README.md

 Usage of gmon:
   -level value
-    	log level could be one of ["DEBUG" "INFO" "WARN" "ERROR"] (default INFO) -path string
+    	log level could be one of ["DEBUG" "INFO" "WARN" "ERROR"] (default INFO) -monitor-expiry-threshold string
+    	Remove a goroutine from monitoring when its uptime exceeds this value.
+If set to 0, the goroutine will never be deleted.
+E.g., "0", "100ms", "1s500ms".
+See https://pkg.go.dev/time#ParseDuration (default "5m")
+  -path string
     	Path to executable file to be monitored (required) -pid int